 It’s also possible to grab a bike and take a tour along 42 km of bike paths and trails (you can choose whatever distance you like, the mushroom-shaped distance markers will guide you) and maybe you will even see some wild boar and red deer.
 The highlight of the national park is the Kröller-Müller museum, one of the best museums in The Netherlands, with works by the greatest painters, from Bruyn to Picasso.
 The collection of Van Gogh paintings is stunning, just go have a look at The Potato Eaters and The Weavers.
 From Amsterdam, you can take a small group tour to Hoge Veluwe National Park and Kröller-Müller Museum.

 Coming from the south of The Netherlands, I can tell you one thing.
 The real villages of Holland are quite something, even for most Dutch people.
 The architecture, structure and colours of the houses are picturesque and make for dreamy escapes from busy Amsterdam.
 You don’t even need a lot of time to visit some pretty villages, some are only a 15-minute bus ride away from the bustling Dutch capital.
-I highly recommend visiting Broek in Waterland or Zaandam from Amsterdam.
-In my article 4 villages near Amsterdam, you must visit you’ll see why it would be lovely to see some authentic Dutch villages during your stay in The Netherlands in summer.
+I highly recommend visiting Broek in Waterland, Edam or Zaandam from Amsterdam.
+In my articles 4 villages near Amsterdam, you must visit and 5 beautiful canal villages in The Netherlands you’ll see why it would be lovely to see some authentic Dutch villages during your stay in The Netherlands in summer.

 If there is one highlight in The Netherlands that I absolutely would love you to see in summer, it’s Giethoorn.
 This amazing town is also called Venice of the North as this mystical town has no roads, only canals, bike paths and walkways.
 In the olden days, farmers even moved their coves by boat.
 Giethoorn was built on and around water and there is no better way to spend a summer day than to get to Giethoorn, rent a boat and spend a day on the water.